andrew867/LuxPower-Advanced/README.md

 # Changing the refresh interval
 The LUX dongle updates the website every 5/6 minutes, this is often just too short for people.
 In order to help you refresh the data more often we have included a blueprint which is location at: \blueprints\automation\luxpower\refresh_interval.yaml
-You should NEVER refresh more than every 20 second, this is because the dongle takes time to request and respond and 20 seconds is the safest I have found.
+You should NEVER refresh more than every 20 seconds, this is because the dongle takes time to request and respond; 20 seconds is the safest I have found.
 Other people say they do it every few seconds, this just isn't true!

-ALSO NOTE, it seems LUX's servers in Europe are having issues and although I don't think we are causing the issue I would suggest if you go less than 2 minute updates then you should block your dongle from accessing the LUX servers via your firwewall.
+ALSO NOTE, it seems LUX's servers in Europe are having issues and although I don't think we are causing the issue I would suggest if you go less than 2-minute updates then you should block your dongle from accessing the LUX servers via your firwewall.
 You can also click below to add it automatically to HA.

 If you are using this blueprint and you are using it while connected to the LUX servers for the time being please don't go less than say 2/3 minutes.
 If you are blocking internet access you can go as low as 20 seconds.